How to Make a Grill Caddy

 Time Required: Under 2 hours

-Build your own DIY toolbox specially designed to carry all your grilling accessories.
+Build your own DIY toolbox specially designed to carry all your grill accessories.
 This guide will walk you through the process of turning a common board and dowel into a grilling accessory caddy.

 Be safe and protect your eyes with safety glasses while building your grill caddy.